paulamool/metagenomics-manuals/docs/modules/metagenomics-module-cli/commandline.md

 -   Run some basic linux system and file operation commands

--   Navigration of biological data files structure and manipulation
+-   Navigation of biological data files structure and manipulation

 ## Resources